senanu/b40/docs/bio40.md

 ## Grading

 ### Exams and Quizzes
-Each exam will consist of a combination of true/false, multiple-choice, short answer, and mostly short essay questions.
+Each exam will consist of a combination of true/false, multiple-choice, short answer, and short essay questions.
 The final exam will be cumulative!

-Because you may (depending on the status of community health) be taking the exams at home, you may be allowed to use your textbook and other materials at your disposal.
+Because you will be taking the exams at home, you may be allowed to use your textbook and other materials at your disposal.
 Although this sounds easy, there are costs!
 1. The exam questions will be tough.
 2. You must complete the exams in a short period of time.
 This will make it difficult for you to search online (or your textbook) for answers.
 3. You must not copy from other students.